LunaMellow/Softsy/README.md

 # [Softsy](http://softsy.design/)

-[Softsy](http://softsy.design/) is a website powered by Bootstrap made to give me a deeper understanding in frontend development
+[Softsy](http://softsy.design/) is a website powered by Bootstrap to give me a deeper understanding in frontend development

 ## About